 Does a “Base Tan” provide any sun protection?

 Many who love to tan have found that a base tan will provide protection from sunburns.
 A base tan is a tan that has been built up through regular sun exposure in small intervals.
 Unfortunately, a base tan only provides an SPF of about 2 to 3.
 Base tans that formed from sunbathing and getting both UVA and UVB radiation provide more protection than base tans created from tanning beds.
-These provide only UVA radiation.

 Regardless, this translates to not that much protection.
 But let’s run the numbers for a bit.